Dark nebulae: Obscuring clouds of gas and dust

-Category: Space Hits: 2Meet the Coalsack, a huge cloud of gas and dust in space.
+Category: Space Hits: 4Meet the Coalsack, a huge cloud of gas and dust in space.
 The dust in this and other dark nebulae absorb and scatter the light of background stars.
 So they create a region of the sky that looks starless, but is really a place where new stars are forming.
 April and May are some of the best months to see the Coalsack in the constellation Crux in the Southern Hemisphere.
 This image is from the Wide Field Imager on the MPG/ESO 2.2-meter telescope.
 Image via ESO.

 Plunge into the darker side of the night sky, and get to know dark nebulae.
 Dark nebulae – or absorption nebulae – are clouds of gas and dust in space that are dense enough to obscure and block light from background stars.
 These vast clouds are mostly composed of molecular hydrogen.
 They’re often locations where material is coalescing to form new stars.
 American astronomer Edward Emerson Barnard was the first to create a large catalog of 182 dark nebulae in the year 1919.
 Since then, hundreds more have been found and charted in our Milky Way galaxy.